Quick Start

 nonoerror

 Backreference and literal \10 through \99 When there are fewer capturing groups than the 2-digit number, treat this as a single-digit backreference followed by a literal number instead of as an invalid backreference.
-Replacing (a)(b)(c) with \39\38\17 in abc yields c9c8a7 YESn/an/an/an/anoYESn/an/an/an/anon/an/an/an/an/an/a
+Replacing (a)(b)(c) with \39\38\17 in abc yields c9c8a7 YESnon/an/an/an/an/an/an/an/anonoYESn/an/an/an/an/an/an/a

 default